danya02/obsidian-wadayama-notes/Notes/Places/Housing/Matsuishi residence.md

 On living room table, cardboard boxes of unknown medicines.

 There are books on Japanese history, about teaching at middle school, and [[Matsuishi's Notebook]].

+On Session 12, found robot dog to disassemble, as well as a contact info with 1580 written on it.
+It seems that this is arranging a deal to buy a 9mm Colt firearm using a temporary contact.